-90 California Assembly Bill No. 117, Chapter 838, September 24, 2022, Electrical Restructuring: Aggregation.
-Available at approval, CCAs' rates and energy portfolios are not subject to CPUC approval.
+The state's CCAs are subject to the state Resource Adequacy ("RA") program and RPS requirements.
+However, unlike the IOUs for whom rates, portfolios, and long-term plans are subject to CPUC approval, CCAs' rates and energy portfolios are not subject to CPUC approval.
 CCAs are initially certified by the CPUC and CCAs must submit Integrated Resource Plans ("IRPs") to the CPUC to comply with CPUC's long-term planning process.
 The IRPs are part of the CCAs' responsibilities for tracking compliance with regulatory requirements involving RA and meeting GHG reduction targets.